jay-tux/nexion/player/world_fow_cities.md

  Majority | ![hobgob] (dockhands and soldiers alike) Minorities | ![kenku] (dockhands, scoundrels), ![half-orc] (sailors), ![tiefling] (entertainers, bartenders), ![lightfoot] (farmers, artificers), ![human] (fortune seekers), ![forest] (mostly outcasts)
- Crime rates | Quite high near the port itself, low in the upper part of the city Religion | Many small temples along the river and the harbor, especially devoted to ![todo] (sea god/goddess)
+ Crime rates | Quite high near the port itself, low in the upper part of the city Religion | Many small temples along the river and the harbor, especially devoted to Degat

 ### Sanctuary ![corn]
 The clue is in the name: Sanctuary is a safe haven for all people.
 Many refugees and outcasts have found a second home in Sanctuary.
 As such, there is no real uniformity between the buildings: each is built in the typical style of the original tribe or city the family came from.